 In Conclusion - Breastfeeding and Menstruation

-If anything is bothering you, please get hold of a la leche league group in your area.
+If anything is bothering you, please get ahold of a la Leche league group in your area.
 Their services are free.

 Many mothers may feel that they want to wean when their periods begin.
 The longer you breastfeed, the better it is for you and your baby, but this is a personal choice.
 Please make an informed choice and read up about the benefits of breastfeeding before deciding.